JonathanEvansUk/consultations-service/README.md

 Spring Boot was chosen due to ease of use, and was the quickest way to get a REST API up and running.

 Spring Initializr was used to generate the project, via https://start.spring.io/

+I chose to aim for extensibility with this design, prioritising the ability to add new answer types and validator in the future.

 ### Models